 According to the Asbury Park Press 5,000 tickets for the festival were sold.
-However, looking around the large fenced off concrete parking lot.
+However, when you looked around the large fenced off concrete parking it looked like there were less than a 1,000 people at the show.
 Maybe it was the heat wave that keep people away from the show.
 Despite the low numbers, this day long festival featured a plethora of music that would satisfy many festival goers tastes.
 The five stages placed strategically across the festival grounds showcased a lot of talented acts.
 Here are ESBM’s highlights:

 Audio Machine– This NJ based hard rock band packs a punch with their infectious and moshadelic sounds.
 They rocked festival goers to the core.